Tired of the same old same old? We’ve rounded up a list underrated locales that serve great food.

 One might walk into this establishment during the winter and not realize the depth that Bairrada Churrasqueira possesses.
 Literally, the back patio goes on for days, decked out with picnic tables to host your dinner of rotisserie chicken and flaming sausages.

 This place is madness!
 In jungle-like decor, you can eat like a king for under $20, sometimes under $10.
 Platters of meat and vegetable dishes are on offer and the portions will satisfy any appetite.
 If you don’t know, know you know!

 Living in a sea of banks and chains, Bannock is really a diamond in the rough!
 You can almost always get a table here for lunch, brunch or dinner, while during those times, it seems pleasantly full.
 And even though they may currently be stuck under some construction, that’s not going to stop us from grabbing a roast duck poutine “pizza” on bannock bread anytime soon.

 60 Richmond St. East

 With a menu that changes 8-10 times a year, Hawthorne Food & Drink is a farm-to-fork restaurant that’s anything but boring.
 Executive Chef Ricky Casipe executes a menu that is bright, artful, and delicious.
-Dishes like Roasted Squash with Filipino Ginataan dressing or the Carbonara with schmaltz, smoked chicken, free range yolk, and crispy chicken skins embody exactly what Canadian, or more specifically, Toronto food is: exciting dishes that use locally sourced ingredients and are infused with flavors from the cultures that make up the city.
+Dishes like Roasted Squash with Filipino Ginataan dressing or the Carbonara with schmaltz, smoked chicken, free range yolk, and crispy chicken skins embody exactly what Canadian.
+Or more specifically, what Toronto food is.
+Exciting dishes use locally sourced ingredients and are infused with flavors from the cultures that make up the city.

 Did we miss any of your favourite local restaurants?
-Let Vv Magazine know in the comments below, or tweet us @ViewtheVibe.
+Let View The Vibe know in the comments below, or tweet us @ViewtheVibe.